Setting up Coverage Filters

 Other ways of filtering and searching coverage results

-Besides setting up coverage filters in the Coverage Filters dialog box, dotCover provides the following ways of filtering and searching coverage results;
+Besides setting up coverage filters in the Coverage Filters dialog, dotCover provides the following ways of filtering and searching coverage results;

 - You can add temporary filters when you are running coverage analysis for external applications

 - You can disable some unit tests by categories.
-To do so, specify the categories that you want to disable in the Don't run tests from categories field in the Unit Testing.
+To do so, specify the categories that you want to disable in the Don't run tests from categories field on the page of dotCover options.